 Estimated reading time: 8 minutes

-That's why I wanted to gather up ideas on different ways to use this inexpensive, nutritious, and delicious vegetable.
+That's why I wanted to gather ideas for using this inexpensive, nutritious, and delicious vegetable.

-Squash is a versatile vegetable used in many different dishes, so don't be afraid to experiment with it.
+Squash is a versatile vegetable used in many dishes, like this chicken and yellow squash casserole, so don't be afraid to experiment with different ways to cook squash.

-It's also very nutritious, so you'll be doing your body a favor by incorporating it into your diet.
+It's also very nutritious, so you'll do your body a favor by incorporating it into your diet.

 Types of Squash

-There are many different types of squash, each with its own unique flavor.
-The most common are:
+There are many different types of squash, each with its unique flavor.
+Here are the most common in North America.

 Butternut Squash

-It's sweet and creamy, making it perfect for soups and pastas.
+It's sweet and creamy, making it perfect for soups and pasta dishes.

 Acorn Squash

-This variety is a bit more savory, so it's often paired with meats or used in stuffings.
+This variety is more savory, often paired with meats or used in stuffing.

 Spaghetti Squash

-As the name suggests, this type of squash can be shredded into spaghetti-like strands.
+As the name suggests, this squash can be shredded into spaghetti-like strands.
 It's a great low-carb option.

 Pumpkin